intino/itrules/README.md

   Country:String="Spain"
 ```

 Rules are the elementary representations to define the template.
 It might be seen as the knowledge for generating documents.
-Thus, the engine is like an expert system that provides the reasoning mechanism to execute rules in order to generate the document.

 Rules consist of two parts: a condition and an output.
 Conditions are expressed as a set of boolean functions.
 Output can contain marks($) and expressions.

 ```
 #!Dylan